hartti/AustralianMines/README.md

 ## Where to get the data

-The mine and mineral data can be downloaded from AUSGIN Geoscience Portal at http://portal.geoscience.gov.au The mine data can be found by choosing "Add Data" then under "Mines and Mining Activity" select "Mines (new version)", select only "Geoscience Australia" and download the data
+The mine and mineral data can be downloaded from AUSGIN Geoscience Portal at http://portal.geoscience.gov.au

+The mine data can be found by choosing "Add Data" then under "Mines and Mining Activity" select "Mines (new version)", select only "Geoscience Australia" and download the data

 The mineral data can be found by choosing "Add Data" then under "Mineral Occurrences and Resources", select "Mineral Occurrences (new version), select only "Geoscience Australia" and download the data.

+Other datasets?
-What about production data
+* commodity production data
-The state data
+* state boundary data
-The company data
+* details about the companies

 ## Steps to prepare the data for Neo4j